HVAC FAQs in Titusville, FL

 Who do I contact for air conditioning products and service?

-For questions concerning new products, energy efficiency ratings, savings on your utility bills, or repair or replacement services, call Altman’s Cooling and heating.
-They can answer all of your heating and cooling questions.
+For questions concerning new HVAC products, energy efficiency ratings, savings on your utility bills, or repair or replacement services, call Altman’s Cooling and heating.
+They can answer all of your HVAC questions.

 What do rating numbers mean?

 The U.S. government requires an efficiency rating of all air conditioning and heating equipment.
 The rating reflects the percentage of energy used efficiently, with a high rating indicating high-efficiency.
 The next two topics address this issue in greater detail.

 What is a SEER?

 There are special names for the efficiency ratings of various types of equipment.
 Air conditioning equipment is rated by the Seasonal Energy Efficiency Rating, or SEER.
 The higher the SEER rating, the more efficient the unit.